sanger-pathogens/TpRNAseq/README.md

 ## Introduction

 **Tp RNAseq** is a pipeline for quantifying RNAseq reads that map to features of a bacterial genome using [Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and [HTSeq](https://htseq.readthedocs.io).
-It has been adapted for use with *Treponema pallidum*, but could also in prinicple be used to analyse data for other bacterial species.
+It has been adapted for use with *Treponema pallidum*, but could also in principle be used to analyse data for other bacterial species.

+The pipeline can be run on local machines and high-performance computing (HPC) clusters with minimal setup.

 ## Pipeline summary